Skip to main content

 An executor is named in a will and manages the probate process — a court-supervised proceeding.
 A trustee is named in a trust and manages trust assets — no court involved.
 Some people serve as both.
 The jobs overlap but have different legal requirements and timelines.

 Trust administration can be done in a few months for simple estates.
 Probate typically takes 6-18 months, depending on the state and estate complexity.
-Contested estates or tax issues can extend either process significantly.
+Much of that time is not the court — it is the creditor claim window, which runs 2 to 12 months depending on the state and must close before the estate can safely distribute.
+Contested estates or tax issues extend either process.
+If it's probate, estimate the cost before you start.

 As life happens, SimplyTrust